WOA-Project/WOA-Deployer-Lumia/Readme.md

 - A USB-C cable to connect the Lumia to your PC
 - A Windows 10 ARM64 Image (.wim).
 Please, check [this link](https://github.com/WOA-Project/guides/blob/master/GettingWOA.md) to get it.

+### Additional requirements
+- To run WOA Deployer you need a recent version of Windows 10 (please, use the latest to ensure it'll run correctly, don't open issues otherwise)
+- .NET Framework 4.6.1 (should come included in recent versions of Windows)

 # How do I use it?

 Please, watch this video tutorial made by our friends at [WindowsArea.de](https://windowsarea.de/)